curl/everything-curl/libcurl-http/auth.md

 libcurl supports a wide variety of HTTP authentication schemes.

-Note that this way of authentication is different than the otherwise widely used scheme on the web today where authentication is performed by a HTTP POST and then keeping state in cookies.
+Note that this way of authentication is different than the otherwise widely used scheme on the web today where authentication is performed by an HTTP POST and then keeping state in cookies.
 See [Cookies with libcurl](cookies.md) for details on how to do that.